Exergetic Port-Hamiltonian Systems: Modelling Basics: Introduction

 Energy is the most famous conserved quantity and serves as a lingua franca throughout physics and beyond.
-Despite of this, energy analysis\footnote{ Systems are analyzed based on energy flows between components or subsystems.
-Usually the analysis is part of a design and optimization process. } of technical and ecological systems can easily be misleading because the quality of the energy that is exchanged between components and subsystems is not taken into account~\cite{2005Szargut}.
-For instance, \SI{100}{\W} of heating power can be obtained from \SI{100}{\W} of electrical power but the same heating power cannot be used to again generate \SI{100}{\W} of electrical power even if the conversion device were ideal, i.e.~without internal losses.
-This is due to the second law of thermodynamics which states that entropy (microscopic disorder) can only be created, not destroyed, thereby fixing the direction of time.
-Consequently, energy as such should not be regarded as a resource, given that resource means potential to cause change on the macroscopic level.
+However, analysis of technical systems based on the first law of thermodynamics alone (energy analysis) is often not helpful or even misleading because the quality of the energy that is exchanged between components or subsystems is not taken into account~\cite{2005Szargut}.
+For instance, \SI{100}{\W} of heating power can be obtained from \SI{100}{\W} of electric power but the same heating power cannot be used to again generate \SI{100}{\W} of electric power, even if an ideal engine without losses is assumed.
+This is due to the second law of thermodynamics which states that entropy (microscopic disorder) can only be produced, never destroyed.
+Because of irreversible degradation, energy should not be regarded as a resource, given that resource means having potential to cause change that is observable on the macroscopic level.

-In contrast, exergy~\cite{1956Rant} \textendash{} also called available energy (by Gibbs), availability~\cite{1951Keenan}, \ldots \textendash{} takes energy quality into account.
-For instance, \SI{100}{\W} of electical power can be fully utilized to do work if the conversion device (motor) is assumed to be ideal.
-Therefore, this power can be understood as an energy rate (energetic power) as well as an exergy rate (exergetic power).
-On the other hand, the amount of work which can be obtained from a \SI{100}{\W} heat source using an ideal conversion device is limited by the Carnot efficiency and hence depends not only on the source temperature but also on the environment temperature.
-If the heater has a temperature of \SI{375}{\K} and the environment has a temperature of \SI{300}{\K}, then the Carnot efficiency is $\frac{375-300}{375} = 0.2$.
-Consequently, the exergetic power of the heater in the given environment is $0.2 \cdot \SI{100}{\W} = \SI{20}{\W}$.
-This also means that using the electrical heater in the given environment irreversibly destroys \SI{80}{\W} of work potential.
+In contrast, exergy~\cite{1956Rant} (also referred to as available energy (of body and medium)~ \cite{1873Gibbs,2002GaggioliRichardsonBowman,2002GaggioliPaulus} and availability~\cite{1951Keenan}) takes energy quality into account.
+For instance, \SI{100}{\W} of electric power can be fully utilized to do work, assuming and ideal engine.
+Thus, electric power can be understood as an energy rate (energetic power) as well as an exergy rate (exergetic power).
+In contrast to that, the amount of work which can be obtained from a \SI{100}{\W} heat source assuming again an ideal engine is bounded by the Carnot efficiency and depends not only on the source temperature but also on the environment temperature.
+If the source has a temperature of \SI{375}{\K} and the environment has a temperature of \SI{300}{\K}, then the Carnot efficiency is $(\SI{375}{\K} - \SI{300}{\K}) / \SI{375}{\K} = 0.2$.
+Consequently, the energetic power of \SI{100}{\W} amounts to \SI{20}{\W} of exergetic power, meaning that no more than \SI{20}{\W} worth of work can be generated from it in the given environment.
+If this heat source would be an electric heater then its exergy destruction rate would consequently be \SI{80}{\W}.